JStrebeyko/typer/README.md

 ## Contributing

-To be able to painlessly contribute to the project, [please see here contribution guide](https://github.com/JStrebeyko/typer/blob/master/CONTRIBUTING.md).
+To be able to painlessly contribute to the project, [please see the contribution guide here](https://github.com/JStrebeyko/typer/blob/master/CONTRIBUTING.md).

 ## Available Scripts